 IDENTIFICATION: 15-29 inches (38-71 cm).
 This is the largest species of freshwater turtle occurring the western hemisphere and some captive specimens exceed 250 pounds (113 kg).
 To date the largest known documented wild caught adult male weighed 175 pounds (80 kg).
 He was recovered from Louisiana Poachers of Sulfur, Louisiana by federal wildlife agents.
 The poachers working in conjunction with Ms. Viola Guidry had taken the large male along with dozens of other large males from Toledo Bend Reservoir.
-Unlike its relative the common snapping turtle, Macrochelys has a short neck bedecked with several fleshy tubercles, an enormous head, highly serrated carapace and 3-5 supra-marginal scutes along the bridge and a strongly cusped beak.
-The eyes are surrounded by a series of fleshy tubercles often creating the appearance of a star-like pattern and the iris has six radiating dark lines that make contact with the pupil.
+The largest female to date was captured in Tarrant County and weighed 70 pounds (31.7 kg).
+Unlike its relative the common snapping turtle, Macrochelys has a short neck bedecked with several fleshy tubercles, an enormous head, highly serrated carapace and 3-5 supra-marginal scutes along the bridge and a strongly curved beak.
+The eyes are surrounded by a series of fleshy tubercles often creating the appearance of a star-like pattern and the iris has 6-7 radiating dark lines some of which make contact with the pupil.
 The interior of the mouth is drab often matching the color of the flesh.
-The tongue is small and bifurcated and can vary from drab tones of gray to bright pink.
+On the end of the tongue is small and bifurcated lure that can vary from drab tones of gray to bright pink.
+It is twitched and moved in a manner that entices fish into its mouth.
 No other living species of turtle possesses such a tongue.
 However, like the common snapping turtle the plastron is reduced and cruciform in appearance.
 The basal coloration of the carapace is chestnut to drab brown.
 The head, neck, limbs and tail are drab olive to dark tan.
 In older specimens the head tends to lighten in coloration ranging from beige to ivory with a cream colored spot near the tympanum.

 Females do not reach the behemoth proportions exemplified by old males.
 Females are distinguishable from males by having a cloaca opening that does not extend beyond the posterior margins of the carapace.
 Females can lay as many as 50 eggs per clutch.
-Incubation temperatures ranging from 20-25 degrees Centigrade have resulted in incubation times of 79 to 107 days (Ernst, et al., 1994).
+Incubation temperatures ranging from 20-25 degrees centigrade have resulted in incubation times of 79 to 107 days (Ernst, et al., 1994).
 The average incubation period for eggs hatched under captive conditions is roughly 80 days.
 Upon hatching, alligator snapping turtles average 38 mm in carapace length.